-But soon after the possibility emerged, the venue then opted not to show the film.
-Some insiders say the influence of the Japanese consulate-general, which rents space in the plaza, is responsible.
+But soon after the possibility emerged, the venue opted not to show the film.
+Some insiders have said the influence of the Japanese consulate-general, which rents space in the plaza, is responsible.

-Instead, the movie will play indoors June 28 at the smaller venue of the Crest on the last Sunday of the festival.
+Instead, the movie will play indoors June 28 at a smaller venue, the Crest, on the last Sunday of the festival.
 The screening will continue to be free.

 Roadside Attractions co-topper Howard Cohen said he didn’t believe the turn of events would harm the pic’s publicity efforts.

-"Grand Performances did what it had to do," Cohen said.
-"The important thing is that people will still get to see it.
-The larger issue is we are trying directly to engage the Japanese government," a campaign he said would continue as it rolled out at other festivals and in the media.
+“Grand Performances did what it had to do,” he said.
+“The important thing is that people will still get to see it.
+The larger issue is we are trying directly to engage the Japanese government,” a campaign he said would continue as the film rolled out at other festivals and in the media.

 Michael Alexander, executive director of Grand Performances, acknowledged that he foresaw possible problems on the part of the Japanese government but denied the consulate had ever specifically asked him to reject the film.